realA10001986/Time-Circuits-Display/README.md

 How to set up the alarm:
 - Hold ENTER to invoke main menu
-- Press ENTER until "ALA-RM" is shown
+- Press ENTER repeatedly until "ALA-RM" is shown
 - Hold ENTER
 - Press ENTER to toggle the alarm on and off, hold ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above.